zhex900/radius-config/README.md

-# DRAFT!
-THIS IS A WORKING IN PROGRESS.
 # An implementation of EAP/802.1x Wireless Network with FreeRADIUS Version 3

 This repository contains all the configuration files for FreeRADIUS v.
 3 (FR3).
 FR3 is use to implement an EAP/802.1x wireless network.
 FR3 is configured to implement the following features.